kaiusl/pastel_evening_vscode/README.md

 With same `fontWeight` the theme looks quite a bit brighter on Windows than on Linux.
 Thus if the colors seem a bit too bright you can slightly lower the fontWeight and other way around too.

+## Configuration

+This theme includes various configuration options to easily customize the theme to your liking.
+Check out the extension settings in VSCode itself, they should be relatively self-explanatory.

 ## Tested languages

 The theme has been tested with various languages, mainly against the examples from [Code Syntax Examples] repo but with some other projects as well.